Do you spend more of your time creating social media posts than you do actually planning and promoting your strategy as a whole?

 For those who primarily need a social publishing tool, this could be enough.
 The content suggestions library is a fantastic feature that can save a lot of time.

-The company’s primary plans are Standard and Professional.
-Standard costs $49/month or $468/year ($39/month).
-You get 10 social media pages and two users.
+The company’s primary plans are Small Business and Agency.
+Small Business costs $59/month.
+You get 10 social media pages and one user.

 This plan includes most features within PromoRepublic’s core tools.
 It excludes shareable folders, collaboration features, reports, and a customer success manager.

-These features are included in the Professional plan, which costs $99/month or $950.40/year ($79/month).
-You also get access to 30 social media pages and 15 team members.
+These features are included in the Agency plan, which costs $99/month.
+You also get access to 30 social media pages and 10 users.

 PromoRepublic also offers add-ons for content and white labeling.
 The Content Bundle add-on includes on-brand visuals that are editable and available in multiple formats, including PNG images, animated GIFs and videos.
 Post templates are included as well.
 Pricing starts at $250.